 Qualitative methods in urban research

-I’m passionate about studying social and cultural phenomena in urban settings through ethnographic methods, participant observation, interviews, walk-alongs, visual ethnography and experimental social research methods
+I am passionate about exploring social and cultural phenomena in urban settings using ethnographic methods, participant observation, interviews, walk-alongs, visual ethnography, and experimental social research techniques.

 -